smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 by each unit test.
 What is important to each test changes and techniques to reduce duplication can reduce clarity.

-I want to write easy to understand tests where each provides enough context for what is being tested.
+I want to write easy to understand tests.
+Each test should have enough context so you can learn what is is testing by reading little more than the test body.
 You shouldn't need to read the entire file or many surrounding functions to learn what is being tested.
-If a test fails, any other developer should be able to figure out what is being tested by reading the test name, the class name and test body.

 AAA Recap
 ===============================================================================